Environment driven management or driving management?

 3. Investment: Short term liquid investment or business investment of the excess money of the company

-Financing strategy means arranging adequate capital at appropriate point of time to explore the opportunities and to meet the liabilities.
+Financing strategy means arranging adequate capital at the appropriate point of time to explore the opportunities and to meet the liabilities.

 Hence, activities related to new projects need to be undertaken with complete analysis and prior study.
 All the aspects related to corporate structure, business structure, contract structure, legal structure, tax structures need to be studied carefully.
-Apohan prepare the financial models, risk matrix, contracts for search new projects.
+Apohan prepares the financial models, risk matrix, contracts for search new projects.

 The process of securing a large government or private contract is very complex.
-It involves elaborate tendering process.
+It involves an elaborate tendering process.
 An inspiring business always finds an issue with eligibility for such tender.
 Meaning of the times, these eligibility criteria are not very rational and useful.
 This needs to be demonstrated to the government authorities.
 The tender documents do not address questions, risks, requirements of information, clarity on the conditions of engagement, etc. A business needs to communicate all its concerns in writing to the authorities.

 Risk & cost analysis

-Internally, a business also needs to prepare a risk Matrix for the participation in the tender.
-It needs to analyse the impact of provision of bank guarantees on its liquidity.
+Internally, a business also needs to prepare a risk Matrix for participation in the tender.
+It needs to analyse the impact of the provision of bank guarantees on its liquidity.
 It needs to compute the business development cost.
 A business needs to prepare the project cost, project schedule, approach and methodology for successfully bidding for the tender.

 A business also needs to forge alliances with technology partners, financial partners to share the scope and to share the risks.
-This involves preparation of elaborate consortium agreements to increase the probability of being eligible for building.
+This involves the preparation of elaborate consortium agreements to increase the probability of being eligible for building.
 In many QCBS type of tenders, enhancement of the score through proper selection of the partners as well as through writing perfect approach and methodology, selecting experts, preparing the credentials, etc becomes very important to be able to take advantage of the higher technical score.